-Collis follows a validated systematic synthetic phonics programme called Essential Letters and Sounds progression and teaching approaches, integrating aspects of Read, Write Inc. and Jolly Phonics pedagogy.
+Collis follows a validated systematic synthetic phonics programme called Essential Letters and Sounds from the Knowledge Skills Trust (a validated programme).
 Phonics teaches the knowledge of the alphabetic code and the skills of segmenting (to spell) and blending (to read).
-Children apply their phonics to reading and writing.
+Children apply their phonics to reading (decoding) and writing (encoding - spelling).

-Some words are phonetically decodable for a child at that stage in their learning can be ‘sounded out’ to be read or spelt using our phonics knowledge.
-Some words might not yet be phonetically decodable for children because they have not yet learnt that letter-sound correspondence or because that letter-sound correspondence is particularly unusual.
-These are called ‘tricky words’ or ‘sight words’.
-Some of these words, e.g. called will become phonetically decodable as children move through their phonics education, but some words might always be remembered by sight, using our visual memory (or through a range of other strategies), e.g. the, people, Mr. Both phonetically decodable and ‘sight words’ are taught in your child’s phonics session and applied in writing and reading.
+Words that are phonetically decodable for a child at that stage in their learning can be ‘sounded out’ to be read and can be spelt using our phonics knowledge.
+Some words might not yet be phonetically decodable for children because they have not yet learnt that letter-sound correspondence or because the word has particularly unusual GPCs.
+These might be called ‘tricky words’ or 'harder to read and spell words'.
+Some of these words, (e.g. called) will become phonetically decodable as children move through their phonics education, but some words might be remembered through other strategies, identifying the part of the word which is decodable and the part which is 'tricky' e.g. the, people, Mr. Both phonetically decodable and ‘tricky words’ are taught in your child’s phonics session and applied in writing and reading.

-Phonics and spelling is taught three times a week in Year 2, following Phase 5 and Phase 6 (focusing on spelling rules).
+Spelling is taught three times a week in Year 2, following Phase 6 (focusing on spelling rules).
 Children follow both phonics-based and spelling-based units, integrating an investigative approach to spelling rules and practising and applying their phonics to reading and writing.
 Guided Reading is taught three times a week, which allows all groups of pupils to be read with and engage in questioning at least once a week with a teacher or trained teaching assistant.

 We aim for all children to 'keep up' rather than 'catch up'.
-However, some children will also benefit from ‘reinforcement’ or ‘catch up’ phonics sessions which are short interventions, additional to the main class teaching, aimed at enabling children to maintain good progress.
-A limited number of children might be following an ‘instead-of’ phonics curriculum, decided between the parents, SENDCO and English Lead, matched to their particular challenges.
+However, some children will also benefit from ‘reinforcement’ or ‘catch up’ phonics sessions which are short interventions, additional to the main class teaching, aimed at enabling children to maintain good progress and close the gap.
+A limited number of children might be following an ‘instead-of’ systematic synthetic phonics curriculum, decided between the parents, SENDCO and English Lead, matched to their particular challenges.

 Tips to support you in pronouncing pure sounds: